subbalakshmi31/stopwatch_project/README.md

 The code is organized into the following files:

-1. index.html: Contains the HTML code for the app.
+1. index.html: Contains the HTML code for the project.
-2. style.css: Contains the CSS code for styling the app.
+2. style.css: Contains the CSS code for styling the project.
-3. script.js: Contains the JavaScript code for the app.
+3. script.js: Contains the JavaScript code for the project.
 * The JavaScript code is organized into functions that perform specific tasks, such as starting and stopping the timer.